shanushikhar/Andrei-DSA/readME.md

-# create Trees and some of their methods
+# create Graphs and some of their methods

-- `create Tree of an input`
+- `create Graph of an input`
-- `insert method`
+- `addVertex method`
-  - to insert item in a tree
+  - to add vertex in a graph
-- `contains method`
+- `addEdge method`
-  - to check if the tree contains the value
+  - to add edge in the the graph
-- `minValueinTree method`
+- `removeEdge method`
-  - to get the minimum value of a tree
+  - to remove edge in a graph
-- `maxValueinTree method`
+- `removeVertex method`
-  - to get the maximum value from a tree
+  - to remove vertex in a graph
-- `minValueNode method`
-  - to get the minimum value based on node